mintproject/mic/docs/model_configuration/02-pre-steps.md

  Writing "mic access token" under notes is also recommended

  When done click **Generate token** at the bottom of the page.
 Once the token is generated be sure to copy and save it in a secure location.
-Enter this key in the `GitHub API token` field when prompted.
+Enter this key in the `GitHub API token` field when prompted by MIC.

 !!! warning
     If this token is lost you will have to generate a new one.